-Getting there: there is a Christmas bus from Helsinki to Fiskars on all weekends until December 21st.
+There is a Christmas bus from Helsinki to Fiskars on all weekends until December 21st.
 Find more information here.
 Otherwise, with a shared or rental car it takes a good hour to get to Fiskars.
 I recommend to factor in time for a relaxed lunch, and then 4-5 hours depending on what you want to do.
 The place is very small, but depending on your interest you can spend a full day here.

-See, do & visit: there are plenty of museums to spend your time in, from the traditional Fiskars museum to learn all about the heritage of one the oldest companies not only in Finland (Fiskars was founded in 1649).
+There are plenty of museums to spend your time in, from the traditional Fiskars museum to learn all about the heritage of one the oldest companies not only in Finland (Fiskars was founded in 1649).
 KWUM is the newest addition to the line of museums, and already well-known for its ceramics and porcelain exhibition.

 Fiskars is all about handicrafts and ironworks.
 You can visit the Bianco Blu glass studios or the Blacksmith and learn more about that – there’s the option to book workshops or try-outs as well.
 More info on their sites.

 I’m really glad that I finally made it to Fiskars – it’s a truly magical place and I can only encourage you to visit.
-I can’t wait to come back during other seasons and explore more of the village and its natural surroundings (I hear there’s good kayaking).
-Family friendly, cozy and with lots to offer this tiny village should be on the list of everyone to visit – no matter the season.
+I can’t wait to come back during other seasons and explore more of the village and its natural surroundings.
+I hear there’s good kayaking!
+Family friendly, cozy and with lots to offer this tiny village should be on the list of everyone to visit.
+No matter the season.

 This trip was not sponsored and this post is not affiliated with Fiskars village.
 All photos of me taken by Kristof Minnaert.